tessakruger/students-teachers/README.md

 #### Bonus

 Write tests to ensure that your association is working correctly.
 For example, given a student, can you find her teachers?
 Can you find all students for a given teacher?

+### 9. Spec file for students!

+There is a `student_spec.rb` file in this repo.
+Does your code pass all of the tests?
+Go through and look at the validations that the student_spec file wants to enforce.
+Look at some of the RSpec methods being used, such as `be_valid` which tests that your validations pass on your student records.

+#### Bonus

+Write a `teacher_spec.rb` file to validate your Teacher model's validations.

+_Tip:_ Are there other tests that should be run on Teachers other than Students?